waldiez/docs/src/usage/index.md

 * 🧩 Create and edit flows using a visual UI
 * ▶️ Run flows and see output directly in the browser
 * 📤 Export flows to Python or Jupyter formats
-* 💻 Integrate with other tools via REST API

 ---